sanjanarathnyke/Customer-Segmentation/README.md

 # SpendWise Segmentation Tool

-This is a Flask-based web application for customer segmentation using a pre-trained K-Means clustering model.
-Users can input their annual income and spending score to find out which customer segment they belong to.
+SpendWise is a Flask-based web application for customer segmentation using K-Means clustering.
+Users can input their annual income and spending score to discover their customer segment.
+The model was trained from scratch using Google Colab, with visual proof of the elbow method and cluster analysis included.

+---

 ## Features

 - Predicts customer segment based on annual income and spending score.
-- Uses a pre-trained K-Means model and scaler.
+- K-Means model.
+- Visualizations: Elbow method and cluster plot included.
 - Simple web interface built with Flask and HTML.

+---

 ## Requirements